clarkent86/document_search/README.md

 # document_search
+documlent_search is a Golang program developed as a case study

 # Original Prompt:
 The goal of this exercise is to create a working program to search a set of documents for the given search term or phrase (single token), and return results in order of relevance.